Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Two-dimensional tests

+In general, we find remarkably good qualitative agreement between simulations using our gray transport and simulations using energy-dependent neutrino transport for a wide range of progenitor and for several different EOSs (see \fig{fig:2ds10} and \fig{fig:2ds20}.)

 We present a side-by-side comparison of the simulations from the first set in \fig{fig:2ds10}.
 We plot the average shock radius and the PNS radius (we define the PNS surface as the radius where the density drops below $10^{11}$g/cm$^3$) for each progenitor.
 The left column displays the shock radius, while the right column shows the PNS radius.
 Each row of \fig{fig:2ds10} corresponds to a different progenitor.
-The blue solid line represents the grey scheme implemented in this work, the green dashed-dotted line represents the method by \cite{Foucart:2016rxm}, and the red dashed line represents the simulations utilising energy-dependent transport.
+The blue solid line represents the gray scheme implemented in this work, the green dashed-dotted line represents the method by \cite{Foucart:2016rxm}, and the red dashed line represents the simulations utilizing energy-dependent transport.

 From the right-hand side panels \fig{fig:2ds10}, we see that the PNS radii are systematically larger in the simulation using the prescription of \cite{Foucart:2016rxm}.
 Consistent with the results from our 1D tests, the modifications we suggest lead to improved agreement between the energy-dependent and energy-integrated transport in terms of the PNS radii.
-However, the grey transport still leads to larger PNS radii at late times than the energy-dependent transport.
-For the s11 progenitor, at 400\,ms after bounce the PNS radius is $\sim 33\,$km, $\sim 35.5\,$km, and $\sim 38\,$km in the simulations using energy-dependent transport, our grey implementation, and the grey transport according to \cite{Foucart:2016rxm}, respectively.
-For the s14 progenitor, again at 400\,ms post bounce, we find a PNS radius of $\sim 34$\,km using energy-dependent transport, $\sim 36.5$\,km using our grey transport and $\sim 39$\,km using the original grey transport.
+However, the gray transport still leads to larger PNS radii at late times than the energy-dependent transport.
+For the s11 progenitor, at 400\,ms after bounce the PNS radius is $\sim$33\,km, $\sim$35.5\,km, and $\sim$38\,km in the simulations using energy-dependent transport, our gray implementation, and the gray transport according to \cite{Foucart:2016rxm}, respectively.
+For the s14 progenitor, again at 400\,ms post bounce, we find a PNS radius of $\sim$34\,km using energy-dependent transport, $\sim$36.5\,km using our gray transport and $\sim$39\,km using the original gray transport.
 The rest of the progenitors show similar trends.
 As in 1D, the reduced PNS radii we observe after implementing our changes result from the reduced scattering opacities for heavy-lepton neutrinos.
 Consequently, the heavy-lepton neutrinos are emitted deeper in the PNS.
-Therefore, the updated grey transport leads to larger average energies for the heavy-lepton neutrinos than the original implementation.
+Therefore, the updated gray transport leads to larger average energies for the heavy-lepton neutrinos than the original implementation.